Yardworks Artists

 Chelsea Frew

-Chelsea Frew is an artist painting her signature colourful and energetic work around Glasgow and the UK.
-Her most recent project was a collaboration with Cobolt Collective injecting the streets of Glasgow with hope, colour and positivity during the Covid crisis.
+Chelsea Frew is an artist painting her signature colourful and energetic work around Glasgow and the UK – regularly injecting the streets with hope, colour and positivity.
 Pictured is Wham, a mural that abstracted the mundane day-to-day during lockdown closures.

 Peeta

 "Spraycan art and beyond".
-Venetian graffiti artist Peeta is a giant in the global street arts scene, having taken part in festivals and art shows all over the world, from Australia’s Wonderwalls Festival to Mural Goes Festival in The Netherlands.
-In 2021, after winning a worldwide competition run by University of Glasgow and Yardworks, Peeta installed his first Scottish solo commission — an incredible large-scale mural on the university campus.
+Venetian graffiti artist Peeta is an absolute giant in the global street arts scene, having taken part in festivals and art shows all over the world, from Australia’s Wonderwalls Festival to Mural Goes Festival in The Netherlands.

 Smug

-Born in Australia, we can safely say we've claimed Smug for our own now, having lived in Scotland for nearly two decades, and the city's all the better for it.
+Born in Australia, we can safely say we've claimed Smug for our own now, having lived in Scotland for nearly two decades.
 Renowned for his photo-realist graffiti art, using nothing but spray cans he creates highly technical work that remains playful and thought-provoking.

 Mark Worst